 The case was a landmark moment for foreign bribery enforcement as it was the first joint resolution between authorities in the US and France.
 In addition, Société Générale’s lawyers were able to tie up different forms of conduct, bribery and benchmark manipulation, in a single resolution – a dream scenario for any client facing legal jeopardy on multiple fronts.

 Mayer Brown has a formal association with one of Brazil’s largest firms, Tauil & Chequer Advogados.
-One of the firm’s Brazilian partners includes Luís Inácio Adams who was previously the minister and attorney general of Brazil.

 The firm has bolstered its global network through mergers with one of the largest law firms in Asia, Johnson Stokes & Master, as well as numerous European outfits.

 While many of the firm’s current clients are confidential, it has advised the HSBC, Société Générale, Rezidor Hotel Group, Toronto-Dominion Bank and trading company Mitsui Brasil Co.